 - School buses and human service vehicles with seating capacity of 16 or more people

 - Vehicles registered as special design vehicles, Medal of Honor and apportioned plates

-There are 12 testing sites in and around the Sheboygan area where you may complete the emissions testing.
+There are many testing sites where you may complete the emissions testing.
 In addition, Wisconsin does honor emission tests conducted in other states.

 Vehicles require an emission test every other year prior to license plate renewal beginning in the third year following the vehicle's model year.